hellovic/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.178 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.1781 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 Major bugfix in Session variables which causes occasionally unusual behavior on editing and moving reservations.
+There was a bugfix for the contactform and the referrer is now stored.
-There was no database change.
+There was a database change.
+Please see documentation/database_update.sql.
 It is highly recommended to update to this version.